samcampisi/HotelListDemo/README.md

 - Make sure you have no other packagers running.
 In the console:
 - `npx expo start`
 - Follow the expo instructions to run on iOS or Android if you like
+- !
+To test on your device, you need to have the Expo Go app installed and scan the QR Code on your terminal with the camera.

 ## Troubleshooting